rtavenner/Chess-Tree/README.md

 ### Coding language

-This is coded in Elm 0.18.
-I could have easily used 0.19 instead, but I haven't gotten around to installing it yet.
+This is coded in Elm 0.18. ~~I could have easily used 0.19 instead, but I haven't gotten around to installing it yet.~~ *Actually, this would be difficult, as Elm 0.19 deprecates elm-lang/lazy, which I am using to make a lazy tree of chess games.*

 index.html is compiler output.